hansake/Whitesmiths-C-compiler/README.md

 [Whitesmiths - Wikipedia](https://en.wikipedia.org/wiki/Whitesmiths)

 Idris was a Unix like operating system developed by Whitesmiths Ltd.
-Documentation and some code for the Idris operating system is also here is moved to [hansake/Whitesmiths-Idris-OS](https://github.com/hansake/Whitesmiths-Idris-OS).
+Documentation and some code for the Idris operating system is now moved to [hansake/Whitesmiths-Idris-OS](https://github.com/hansake/Whitesmiths-Idris-OS).